 Go short.
 Tasks should be as long as you need but as short as possible.
 Confusing, right?

-It’s impossible to track the status of a project when you only have big buckets of time to look at.
+It’s impossible to track the status of a project when you only have big buckets of time to look at it.
 If you know your project is going to take 3 months then you don’t want to wait until nearly the end before someone tells you that their parts aren’t going to be done on time.
 That’s why we break projects into smaller sections, so it’s easier to track how they are going.
 It’s also a lot easier to get the project back on track when you are only a few days out from the task at hand rather than a few weeks (or longer).

 A good rule of thumb is to keep your tasks between half a day and 4 weeks in duration.
 Ask your subject matter experts for advice if you think any of your tasks are too long.

 Task management is not micro-management, so when it comes to following up with your team, don’t worry about challenging them on their estimates.
 You aren’t commenting on their ability to do the job, or nagging.
 As long as you aren’t constantly watching over their shoulder or calling them every half an hour for an update, you aren’t straying into the territory of micro-managing.
+Task management software can help you get visibility into your team’s activities, without having to breathe down their necks.

 Your task estimates are at a low level because it makes it easy for them and for you.
 They’ll be expecting you to follow up on how they are doing.